abisummers/abisummers.github.io/src/content/guide/montmartre.md

 ### Moulin Rouge

-The Moulin Rouge, _red mill_ is one of the most known and iconic cabarets around the world!
+The Moulin Rouge is the starting point of this self guided tour.
+The Moulin Rouge or _the red mill_ is one of the most known and iconic cabarets around the world!
 It opened in 1889 (the same year that the Eiffel Tower opened) originally under the name of _Jardin de Paris_ (garden of Paris).
 It's known as the birthplace of the can-can, which is one of the things that lead to the success!
 Over the years, many famous people have performed here including Josephine Baker and Dalida.

 <!-- Why does the Moulin Rouge have a windmill?
 Historically Montmartre did have windmills here, but this is not one of the originals. -->